Friday, August 16, 2024

 Tehani Croft is to be lauded with all the background organisation relating to the Awards.

 I'd like to congratulate all finalists.
-I'm a fervent supporter of the Aurealis Awards, and I especially like the fact that decisions are made via a panel of judges, rather than via a populist vote that can obviously go astray with the juggernaut that is social media along with online influencers.
+I'm a fervent supporter of the Aurealis Awards, and I especially like the fact that decisions are made via a panel of judges, rather than via a populist vote, which can obviously go astray with the juggernaut that is social media and online influencers.

 Personally, I've always felt that all finalists are winners.
 So a huge 'huzzah' to all!
 Please see the link for finalist stories.
 Hopefully, they'll help shape your TBR shelves.